-Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director Andrew Dakos (see biography above) President Rajeev Das (43) Vice-President and Treasurer as of October 2009 1 year; Since 2009 Head of Trading for several entities serving as the general partner of eight private investment partnerships in the Bulldog Holdings group of funds, since 1997.
-N/A N/A Phillip Goldstein (see biography above) Chairman and Secretary - Gerald Hellerman (see biography above) Chief Compliance Officer and Chief Financial Officer
+Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director Andrew Dakos (see biography above) President Rajeev Das (43) Vice- President and Treasurer as of October 2009 1 year; Since 2009 Head of Trading for several entities serving as the general partner of eight private investment partnerships in the Bulldog Holdings group of funds, since 1997.
+N/A N/A Thomas Antonucci (45) Chief Financial Officer Since January 2014 Director of Operations at Bulldog Investors since November 2006.
+N/A N/A Phillip Goldstein (see biography above) Chairman and Secretary Gerald Hellerman (see biography above) Chief Compliance Officer

-^{} The address for all Directors and officers is c/o Special Opportunities Fund, Inc., 615 East Michigan Street, Milwaukee, WI 53202.
+\ The address for all Directors and officers is c/o Special Opportunities Fund, Inc., 615 East Michigan Street, Milwaukee, WI 53202.